-It is essentially eating like a caveman, a low carb but higher in good fat diet.
-The aim is to teach your body to burn fat rather than carbohydrates, like our ancestors who didn't have access to the refined carbohydrates we do today.
-Of course in this day and age eating like a caveman a lot easier, you don't have to hunt and gather for most of the day to eat, you can go to the market at lunch time or on the way home and stock up on fresh fruit, veg and meat.
+It is essentially eating like a caveman, a low carb but higher in the good fat diet.
+The aim is to teach your body to burn fat rather than carbohydrates, like our ancestors who didn’t have access to the refined carbohydrates we do today.
+Of course in this day and age eating like a caveman a lot easier, you don’t have to hunt and gather for most of the day to eat, you can go to the market at lunchtime or on the way home and stock up on fresh fruit, veg, and meat.
 That is actually the gist of the diet, adapting your lifestyle (let us steer away from the word diet) to include an abundance of fresh produce and regular exercise.

 You can eat

 Anything fresh, including;

 - Vegetables (excluding starchy root veg, unless you are very active then include sweet potato varietals)